Idaho

 - Financial account number, credit card number, or debit card number, combined with any required security code, access code, or password that would permit access to the account

-The definition specifically excludes information that is lawfully obtained from publicly available sources or from federal, state, or local government records that are lawfully made available to the general public.
+The definition excludes information lawfully obtained from publicly available sources or from government records lawfully made available to the general public.

 Notification Requirements